 Bruges will always get my vote as the most romantic city in Europe.
 Those canals!
 That architecture!
 The cobbled streets!
 It’s as if the Eurostar has somehow transported you to a fairy-tale toy town.
-Brilliantly, Bruges is also exceptionally romantic, but even if your man isn’t the hearts and flowers type, it’s also a great place to find exceptional beer.
+Bruges is exceptionally romantic – but even if your man isn’t the hearts and flowers type, it’s also a great place to find great beer!

-I wasn’t really sure what to expect when I first booked my tickets to Bruges, but after spending one romantic weekend in this city, I fell head over heels for it’s simple charms.
+I wasn’t really sure what to expect when I first booked my tickets, but after spending one weekend in Bruges, I fell head over heels for it’s simple charms.

 If you fancy giving it a go yourself, here’s my guide to 48 hours in Bruges…

 Start with a champagne breakfast of Portobello mushrooms on toast at Searcys Champagne Bar in Kings Cross St Pancras Station, before hopping on to your Eurostar train – the most sustainable way to get to Bruges.

 Arrive late morning after a comfortable journey, the price of which includes your connecting train right into Bruges with an ‘Any Brussels Station’ ticket.